 Each year more than 3000 students enroll in the more than 60 courses offered by the sociology department at the University of Oregon.
-Our primary strengths are in gender, political and economic sociology, and the sociology of the environment.
+Our primary strengths are in gender and sexuality, political and economic sociology, and the sociology of the environment.

 The sociology program serves roughly 1,800 students per term and 575 majors each year, graduating an average 220 majors annually since 1993-94.